rmehta125/Research_Portfolio/Miscibility/README.md

 </div>

 These plots show the extreme temperatures and pressures a collision of this size is subject, with maximum values up to 1.4e+6 K and 1.1e+4 GPa, respectively.
-Animations of the temperature and pressure distributions are shown below under more moderate ranges.
+Animations of the temperature and pressure distributions are shown below, color-coded under moderate ranges.

 <div align="center">